 - Transport: Short supply chains, CO₂-neutral shipping

-- Certification: Fair Trade and organic standards
+- Certification: Fair-trade and organic standards

-Innovative developments and outlook
+Innovative Developments and Outlook

-Current research projects that influence our product development:
+Current research projects influencing our product development:

 - Nanotechnology: Improved penetration through nano-encapsulation

-- Personalized medicine: Propolis formulations based on genetic skin markers
+- Personalized Medicine: Propolis formulations based on genetic skin markers

-- Microbiome research: Propolis as a prebiotic for the skin flora
+- Microbiome Research: Propolis as a prebiotic for the skin flora

-- Combination therapies: synergies with other natural active ingredients
+- Combination Therapies: Synergies with other natural active ingredients

-Conclusion: Should you try Propolis Cream?
+Conclusion: Should You Try Propolis Cream?

 Propolis Cream is ideal for you if you: